UCL-CCS/HemePure-GPU/README.md

 ## Compilation for different GPU backend

-You can select different GPU backends (CUDA, HIP-CUDA, HIP-ROCM) with the `HEMELB_GPU_BACKEND` option.
+You can select different GPU backends (CUDA, HIP-CUDA, HIP-ROCM, SYCL) with the `HEMELB_GPU_BACKEND` option.

 ### CUDA